 “Systemic, gendered crises require systemic, gendered solutions”

-“The war’s impact on food security, energy and finance is systemic, severe, and speeding up,” an indisputable warning from UN Secretary-General António Guterres.
+“The war’s impact on food security, energy and finance is systemic, severe, and speeding up,” warned the UN Secretary-General António Guterres.

 Related Articles: ‘In it Together’: More Humanitarian Aid for Ukraine | Ukraine’s Spectacular Counter-Offensive: How Solid? | The Global Goals: Including Marginalised Women Conflict Survivors | SDG 5: Achieving Gender Equality